Italy Travel Course Cost

 Projected Cost to Each Student

-- Shared double or triple room in three- and four-star air-conditioned hotels in city centers in Florence and Rome including
+- June 22-28 (6 nights) shared double or triple room in three- and four-star air-conditioned hotels in city centers in Florence and

 - Two group dinners excluding beverages